salvarenga74/Book-Search_HW21/README.md

 ## Usage

-From the Homepage a user will be able to click on the Dashboard to view their stats represented as a line graph of the cumulative duration of all exercises performed each day.
-Along side the line graph, the user sees a bar graph with the cumulative weight amount of all exercises performed each day for the 7 workouts.
-Click the Fitness Tracker button to go back to the Homepage at any time.

-In the center of the Homepage a user will be able to see the information for the previous exercise entered.
-The user will also be able to create a new workout or add a new exercise to the current day's workout.
+From the Homepage a user will be able to click on the search bar and search for whatever book they desire.
+They will then receive a list of book results according to the Google book search API results.
+If they are logged into an account, the user will then have the option to add the desired book or books to their list.

-NOTE: after adding or updating a workout, the user must press the complete button to go back to the Homepage without duplication of the exercise.
-Also only resistance exercises will be taken into account for the Total Weight Bar graph, but all exercise durations will appear in the line graph.
+At the top right of the screen, the user will be able to click on "My List" to see the books that have been saved to their list thus far.

 ## License